 ILF Scotland's feedback strategy is being finalised for implementation in 2025 to 2026 and this will include how we plan to increase our engagement with young people who are care experienced.
-Our programme of engagement events has had to be balanced with our capacity with the Transition Fund and is regularly reviewed.
+We have had to balance our programme of engagement events with our capacity to support funding to the Transition Fund, which continues to be in high demand.
+We keep this under regular review.